 A hypersensitivity reaction happens when the immune system mistakenly identifies harmless substances as harmful.
-There are several types, depending on the class of substance that triggers it.
+There are several types of hypersensitivity reactions, depending on the class of substance that triggers it.

 An antigen or allergen can refer to a toxic or foreign substance that causes an immune reaction.
 After detecting an antigen and perceiving it as a potential threat, the immune system mounts an immune response to dispose of it.

 The body can produce different types of hypersensitivity reactions, depending on the antigen a person has exposure to and how the body responds to it.

 This article discusses the different types of hypersensitivity reactions.